Entropy Rate Maximization of Markov Decision Processes under Linear Temporal Logic Tasks: Solution for Communicating MDP

-With the above structural property and Equation~\eqref{(8)}, for the case of communicating MDP, we can transform the policy synthesis problem for entropy rate maximization to a steady-state parameter synthesis problem described by the following nonlinear program.

-The intuition of the above nonlinear program is as follows.
+Note that, without considering the LTL task, the computation of the entropy rate for a general MDP has been addressed in \cite{LIPIcs:2014:4872}.
+However, the approach in \cite{LIPIcs:2014:4872} does not directly yield a policy to achieve this value.
+Here, instead of considering the general MDPs, we first focus only on communicating MDPs, and show that, for this class of MDPs, the stationary policy achieving entropy rate maximization can be synthesized more efficiently based on a different nonlinear program \eqref{opt1:obj}-\eqref{opt1:con5} which describes a steady-state parameter synthesis problem.
+The intuition of this nonlinear program is as follows.
 Equation~\eqref{opt1:con5} indicates that the decision variables here are $\gamma(s,a)$ for each state-action pair $s \in S$ and $a \in A(s)$.
-They are used to represent the probability of occupying state $s$ and choosing action $a$ when the system goes to steady state, i.e., $\sum_{a \in A(s)}\gamma(s,a)=\pi(s)$ where $\pi$ is limit distribution of induced MC.
-Then variables $q(s,t)$ and $\lambda(s)$ in Equations~\eqref{opt1:con1} and~\eqref{opt1:con2} are functions of $\gamma(s,a)$, representing the probability of going from states $s$ to $t$ and the probability of occupying state $s$, respectively.
-Then Equations~\eqref{opt1:con3} and~\eqref{opt1:con4} are constraints for stationary distribution the decision variables should satisfy.
-Finally, the objective function is determined according to the computation of entropy rate of an MC given in Equation~\eqref{(8)}.
+They are used to represent the probability of occupying state $s$ and choosing action $a$ when the system goes to steady state, i.e., $\sum_{a \in A(s)}\gamma(s,a)=\pi(s)$ with $\pi$ the limit distribution of the induced MC.
+Variables $q(s,t)$ and $\lambda(s)$ in Equations~\eqref{opt1:con1} and~\eqref{opt1:con2} are functions of $\gamma(s,a)$, representing the probability of going from states $s$ to $t$ and the probability of occupying state $s$, respectively.
+Equations~\eqref{opt1:con3} and~\eqref{opt1:con4} are constraints for stationary distribution that the decision variables should satisfy.
+Finally, the objective function is determined according to the computation of entropy rate given in Equation~\eqref{(8)}. \begin{tcolorboxenv}

-The following result shows that, in fact, the proposed nonlinear program is convex.
-Hence, it can be computed by efficient algorithms.